-Abstract: Time Sensitive Networks offer guarantees on worst-case delay, worst-case delay variation and zero congestion loss; in addition, they provides mechanisms for packet duplication in order to hide residual losses due to transmission errors.
+Abstract: Time Sensitive Networks offer guarantees on worst-case delay, worst-case delay variation and zero congestion loss.
 They find applications in many areas such as factory automation, embedded and vehicular networks, audio-visual studio networks, and in the front-hauls of cellular wireless networks.
-In this talk we will describe how network calculus can be used to analyze time sensitive networks with components such as packet ordering and duplicate removal functions, schedulers, regulators and dampers.
-We will also explain why clock non-idealities matter, and will describe how to take them into account.
+In this talk we will describe how network calculus can be used to analyze time sensitive networks.
+We will also explain why clock non-idealities matter and how to take them into account.